NikolasDaroit/majinbuzz.github.io/_posts/2019-05-13-deep-inside.md

 Will I go mad
 Just because we depart?

-I walk wn a road alone
+I walk in a road alone
 Drowning in my fears
 Isolated from the world within my mind
 This has been one of the darkest places of the earth